SeasX/SeasSnowflake/README.md

 A timestamp with millisecond precision is stored using 41 bits of the ID.

-Then the workid and datacent id is added in subsequent bits.
+Then the work id and datacenter id is added in subsequent bits.

 Then the Sequence Number is added, starting at 0 and incrementing for each ID generated in the same millisecond.